PlaidCloud/docs/docs/source/plaidcloud/jupyter/index.rst

 processes to interact with other PlaidCloud services directly from JupyterLab and Jupyter Notebooks.

-.. todo:: Add screenshots to illustrate the power of Jupyter Notebooks, Lab, and Console
+.. todo:: Screenshots to illustrate the power of Jupyter Notebooks, Lab, and Console coming soon

 This ability is **coming soon**!
 PlaidCloud is currently in the process of developing this capability so, unfortunately, it is not currently available.
 Our team is working hard to build and implement this tool for your use.
 We appreciate